 Bellingham Physical Therapy employs skilled clinicians whose primary interest is giving each client the best possible physical therapy experience.
 We love our work and are interesting individuals too.

 Physical therapists are licensed through the state of Washington.
-They must have a minimum baccalaureate degree in physical therapy from a board approved school and pass a national board exam to meet licensure requirements.
-They must complete 40 hours of continuing education every two years to retain licensure, a requirement that our therapists usually far exceed.
+They must have a degree in physical therapy from an accredited school, the majority of which are entry level doctorate programs, and pass a national board exam to meet licensure requirements.
+They must complete 32 hours of continuing education every two years to retain licensure, a requirement that our therapists usually far exceed.
 All of our physical therapists are members of the American Physical Therapy Association (APTA) and the Physical Therapy Association of Washington (PTWA).
-It is the vision of the APTA that “by 2020, physical therapy will be provided by physical therapists who are doctors of physical therapy”.
-In response, physical therapy schools have been transitioning to an entry level doctorate program, and a majority of recent graduates now possess a DPT degree.
+Physical therapists are responsible for performing evaluations and working with patients identify treatment goals, develop and manage their plan of care.

 We also employ physical therapy aides that are trained on the job to assist with application of modalities, and keep our treatment rooms and clinic clean.
 They work under the direction of the physical therapist.